 Overall term: 2017 to 2023

-In recent years, the unemployment rate in Jordan has increased significantly, which impacted young people in particular.
-While Jordanian companies lack qualified skilled workers, the country’s vocational and higher education institutions often focus more on theory than on practice.
+In recent years, the unemployment rate in Jordan has increased significantly, which has impacted young people in particularly.
+While Jordanian companies lack qualified skilled workers, the vocational and higher education institutions often focus rather on theory than practice.
 Technical and vocational education and training (TVET) is undervalued, while the private sector has not yet been systematically involved in developing and implementing vocational education programmes.

-The Project works based on the idea that a labour market-oriented educational system can only be established if all relevant actors work closely together.
-In line with this, MOVEHET supports the Jordanian Ministry of Labour and relevant stakeholders in instigating strong and effective public–private partnerships, in establishing private-led dialogue platforms as well as the implementation and development of the Jordanian National Qualifications Framework.
+MOVE-HET works based on the idea that a labour market-oriented educational system can only be established if all relevant actors work closely together.
+It supports the Jordanian Ministry of Labour and relevant stakeholders in instigating strong and effective public–private partnerships and in establishing private-led dialogue platforms Other measures support the development of the Jordanian National Qualifications Framework.

-Furthermore, the project supports the establishment and implementation of dual study programmes in higher education and TVET institutions, as well as the establishment of Centers of Excellence (CoE).
-This leads to reducing the gap between supply and demand in the labour market and improves the qualification and employability of both university and TVET graduates.
+Furthermore, the project supports the establishment and implementation of cooperative TVET courses and dual study programmes in higher education and TVET institutions, as well as the establishment of Centers of Excellence (CoE).
+These measures reduce the gap between supply and demand in the labour market and improve the employability of both university and TVET graduates.
 The project also provides capacity building and policy advise to its partners, e.g. the establishment of consolidated labour market information for the nursing sector, which enables evidence-based policy recommendations.